wandb/docs/docs/support/refreshing_data.md

 tags:
    - reports
 ---

-Reload the page to refresh data in a report and get the latest results from your active runs.
-Workspaces automatically load fresh data if you have the **Auto-refresh** option active (available in the dropdown menu in the upper right corner of your page).
-Auto-refresh does not apply to reports, so this data will not refresh until you reload the page.
+Reload the page to refresh the report and obtain the latest results from active runs.
+Workspaces automatically load updated data with the **Auto-refresh** option enabled (found in the dropdown menu in the upper right corner).
+Auto-refresh does not apply to reports; reload the page to refresh report data.